iliashevrin/gr1symmetry/README.md

 4. **Time**: average time of the configured number of repeats
 5. **Best?**: has the detected symmetry the maximum attainable symmetry score?

+# Symmetry detection evaluation results format for SYNTECH

+The columns of a symmetry detection csv file from the SYNTECH jar are similar to the previous section, except there is no "remove" column, and there is an "annotation" column that contains the symmetry output from the detection algorithm, where new lines and commas are replaced with the token `***` for convenient csv storage.

 # Executing the processing JAR